siddhi-244/Embellish/HTML+CSS+JS/Footer/wave-footer/README.md

 # Animated Responsive Wave-like Footer Section

  Animated Responsive Wave-like Footer Section built using only HTML and CSS, and can be implemented with any project.
-See the demo here: https://healthinic.netlify.app/evaluate

 ## Demo